Visit our Operating Hours & Seasons page to learn when the Lighthouse Visitor Center and the stairs leading down to the Lighthouse are open.

 The Observation Deck

-The Observation Deck is located at the top of the 308 steps leading down to the lighthouse.
+The Observation Deck is located at the top of the 312 steps leading down to the lighthouse.
 It offers a great location for whale watching and watching birds and is the first location from which visitors can see the lighthouse—which is located ~240 feet (~70 meters) below the Observation Deck.
 From the northwest corner of the deck, one can observe a common murre nesting colony, which can contain approximately 20,000 birds during the spring.
+Sea lions frequently haul out on a pyramidal-shaped rock northwest of the murre colony.

 On weekends and federal holidays from late December through late April, Winter Wildlife Docents are be stationed at the Observation Deck from 11 am to 4:30 pm (weather permitting) to answer questions about gray whales.
 The docents have park-provided binoculars and scopes through which visitors are able to view gray whales.